DoctaShizzle/rotex-rocon2mqtt/docu/CAN.md

    - Waits for ANSWER response (with timeout)
    - Publishes decoded parameter to MQTT topic
    - Repeats for next parameter after timeout or successful response

-3. **Response Handling** - Background listener matches ANSWER frames to pending GET requests:
-   - Matches response by parameter name
-   - Completes pending request with decoded value
-   - Publishes to MQTT
-   - Unsolicited responses are also published

 ### Communication Flow